osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Streams.md

 The stream identifier

 **Response**
-The response includes a status code and serialized Owner.
+The response includes a status code and a response body.

+**Response Body**
+The Owner for the specified stream

 **.NET Library**
 ```csharp